Resignation Do's and Don'ts

 How (and How Not) to Resign From a Job

-How should you resign from your job?
-How about what you shouldn't do when turning in your resignation?
-There are good - and not so good - ways to resign.
-I've seen resignations handled both ways.
+How should you resign from your job when it’s time to move on to something else?
+There are certain things you shouldn't do when you turn in your resignation.
+There are good - and not so good - ways to resign, but it’s best to keep a cool head and not burn your bridges.

-One employee left a note on her manager's desk saying she quit and wouldn't be back.
-Another employee got mad, yelled at the boss, and walked out the door.
+Quitting a job can be a volatile time.
+For example, an angry employee may quit by leaving a note on a manager's desk saying he or she quit and won’t be back.
+Another employee could get mad, yell at the boss, and walk out the door.
 Neither option, of course, is the best way to resign if you can help it.

-The employee who resigns gracefully, gives two weeks notice, writes a polite resignation letter, and thanks the employer for the opportunities they had during their tenure at the company will leave on a positive, rather than a negative, note - and will have a better chance of getting a good employment reference.
+The employee who resigns gracefully, gives two weeks notice, writes a polite resignation letter, and thanks the employer for the opportunities they had during their tenure at the company will be appreciated even though he or she is moving on.
+Leaving on a positive, rather than a negative, note will give you a better chance of getting a good employment reference if needed later.

 Resignation Do's and Don'ts

 Do Clean Up Your Computer.
-Even if you give notice, your employer may decide that you should be done right now and they may show you out the door.
+Even if you give notice, your employer may decide that you should be done right now, and you may be shown the door.
 Before you turn in your resignation, clean up your computer.
-Delete personal files and email messages.
-Make sure you have the contact information for everyone you need to keep in touch with after you're gone.
+Delete personal files and email messages, but make sure you have the contact information for everyone you need to keep in touch with after you're gone.

-Don't Put it in Writing.
+Don't Put Anything in Writing.
 Regardless of how much you hate your job, hate your boss, or hate the company, don't say it.
-Even if quitting is the best career move you've made, to date, keep it to yourself.
+Ever.
+Even if quitting is the best career move you've made up to this point, keep it to yourself.

-Here's what to say when you quit your job.
-Also, review what not to say when you're resigning.
+It’s best to be careful with your words, so here's what to say when you quit your job.
+Also, review what not to say when you resign.
 Your resignation letter will be placed in your employment file, and it can come back to haunt you - even years after you have resigned.
 It honestly isn't worth venting.
 If you've got issues at work, it's more appropriate to deal with them before you leave.

 Do Give Notice When Possible.
 Unless the situation is untenable, giving two weeks notice is standard practice when resigning.
-Here are some of the reasons when you could quit without notice.
-If you want to leave sooner, it's appropriate to ask if you can leave sooner.
+There are some reasons when you could quit without notice, such as if you’ve been endangered or sexually harassed.
+But if those reasons don’t fit your current situation and you want to leave sooner, it's appropriate to ask if you can leave right away.

 Don't Brag About Your New Job.
 Even if you just got the best job in the world, don't brag about it.
-Is there really any point in making your soon to be ex-colleagues feel badly that you're leaving - both because they'll miss you and because you've got a great job to go to?
+Is there really any point in making your soon to be ex-colleagues feel badly that you're leaving?
+They'll miss you, and you've got a great job to go to so don’t boast about it.

 Do Offer to Help.
 If it's feasible, offer to help during the transition and afterwards.
 The offer may not be accepted, but it will be appreciated.